 Below you'll find some suggested points to make.
 Please use your own words as this will carry far more weight.

-- Please ask the Peer to speak and vote against Baroness Meacher's Assisted Dying Bill at the Second Reading on Friday 10th September 2021.
+- Please ask the Peer to speak and vote against Baroness Meacher's Assisted Dying Bill when it comes for a Second Reading.

 - Point out that there are serious public safety concerns about the proposed legislation, with no proof the so called ‘safeguards’ in the Bill will even work.